dancer1325/opensearch-documentation/_api-reference/index-apis/put-mapping.md

 ## Query parameters

-Optionally, you can add query parameters to make a more specific request.
-For example, to skip any missing or closed indexes in the response, you can add the `ignore_unavailable` query parameter to your request as follows:
+Optionally, you can add query parameters to make a more specific request
+* For example, to skip any missing or closed indexes in the response, you can add the `ignore_unavailable` query parameter to your request as follows:

 ```json
 PUT /sample-index/_mapping?ignore_unavailable